abcxyz/github-metrics-aggregator/README.md

 The terraform moule will create a Secret Manager secret in the project provided with the name `github-webhook-secret`.
 Navigate to the Google Cloud dashboard for Secret Manager and add a new revision with this generated value.

-**NOTE: Before continuing, you may want to replace your CloudRun service to ensure it picks up the latest version of the secret**
+**NOTE: Before continuing, you may want to replace your Cloud Run service to ensure it picks up the latest version of the secret**

 ```shell
 terraform apply \